 As always, please do your own research before you submit.

-Worth Noting: Apex Magazine has extended its sub closure until Jan.
-1, 2016
+Apex Magazine has extended it’s closed to subs period until January 1, 2016

 Zombies Need Brains, LLC

 Two kickstarter funded anthologies are open to subs: Alien Artifacts and Were-

 Payment: Minimum of .06 per word